 Study in Chelmsford city

-Chelmsford is the county town of Essex, England and the principal settlement of the borough of Chelmsford.
+Chelmsford is in the county town of Essex, England and the principal settlement of the borough of Chelmsford.
 It is located in the London commuter belt, approximately 32 miles (51 km) northeast of Charing Cross, London, and approximately the same distance from the once provincial Roman capital at Colchester.
 The town currently has a population of approximately 157,072 however this is thought to be rapidly increasing on a year by year basis with many people from Essex and the London borders re-locating to the county town.

 The main conurbation incorporates all or part of the former parishes of Broomfield, Great Baddow, Moulsham, Widford and Springfield, including Springfield Barnes, now more commonly known as Chelmer Village.